Nat Hab's Alaska Bear Camp

 Location

 Mornings at Bear Camp begin with mist rising over Chinitna Bay, where low tide reveals mudflats brimming with clams.
-Brown bears roam the shoreline, digging them up and grazing on sedges in the vast meadow behind camp.
-Bald eagles wheel overhead, foxes dart through the forest, and a grizzly sow may stroll past with her cubs while a lone male wades into a tidal channel.
+Brown bears roam the shoreline, digging them up in front of us.
+In the vast meadow behind the camp, bears graze on sedges.
+From the two-story viewing platform, watch bears go about their daily lives, including sows teaching and maybe even nursing their cubs.
+Keep an eye out, too, for bald eagles wheeling overhead and foxes darting through the forest.

 Our Trips